What is CAMP?

 Where will we stay on campus?

-- Participants will stay on campus in a residence hall (Presidential Village I) with current C&IS upperclassmen.
+- Participants will stay on campus in a suite-style residence hall with current C&IS upperclassmen.
 They must bring their own sheets and linens.

 What will we eat during CAMP?